docksal/service-cli/README.md

 `IDE_PASSWORD`

-Store you preffered password into this variable, if you need password protected IDE environment
+Store your preferred password in this variable if you need to password protect the IDE environment.

 [See docs](https://docs.docksal.io/en/master/tools/ide/) for instructions on using Coder in Docksal.